Vegz78/ToggleZeroTier/README.md

 # ToggleZeroTier
 A script to automatically toggle a ZeroTier connection and add it to the routing table directly from a games folder that executes .sh-scripts inside RetroPie/Emulationstation, or from a Linux command line.

-Added a new 3 step logic instad of the old 2 step, so that one easily can restore ZT broadcast after reboot:
+Added a new 3 step logic instad of the old 2 step, so that one easily can restore ZT broadcast after reboot:<br>
-STATE                       ACTION
+STATE               =>      ACTION
 1. ZT off           =>	    Toggle to 2
 2. ZT on & BC off	=>	    Toggle to 3
 3. ZT on & BC on	=>	    Toggle to 1